funcompbio/project-youthunemployment/README.md

 5. Does the introduction explain clearly what is the question addressed, the data employed and the number of observations and variables involved?

-6. Do the plots show some meaningful summary of the data?
+6. Do the plots and tables show some meaningful summary of the data?
 Are axes in plots labeled in plain language and large enough to read?
+Are plots and tables referred to from the main text?

 7. Does the R Markdown file `index.Rmd`, and any other additional R Markdown file, consists of R code interspersed with Markdown text?
 Is the code easy